 In the entryway we have a small closet by the door which is awkwardly placed because I can’t open the door if Hubby is coming in/out with the dogs (or just waiting for me to hurry up), so while I used to store my shoes there, now we use it as a pantry.
-The only other storage was our coat closet, which is pretty small.
+The only other storage is our coat closet, which is pretty small.
 There’s a rod for hanging coats and a shelf, where I kept three bins for hats, scarves and mitts.
 It was the same system I used in the townhouse, but that coat closet was much wider.
 Here, I had to remove the middle bin to reach the other two and there was a lot of shuffling involved.
 The hallway didn’t offer many storage alternatives either, because it’s narrow so a standard depth dresser or cabinet took up too much space.
 I couldn’t find a narrow entryway storage cabinet – until I started looking at narrow entryway shoe cabinets.
-The TRONES cabinets, designed for shoes, have such a shallow depth (just over 7″ deep) that they all but disappear – but offer up a ton of easy storage that’s surprisingly versatile!
+The IKEA TRONES cabinets, designed for shoes, have such a shallow depth (just over 7″ deep) that they all but disappear – but offer up a ton of easy storage, that’s surprisingly versatile!

 (The artwork is still the same as before: a letterpress piece about Lake Superior and an original painting I thrifted in Ottawa and re-framed).